jasonmpittman/100-days-of-alife-code/r1-log.md

 ### D6R1
 Continued working on simple graphical L-System generator.
 Expanded on the graphics system using Turtle.
 Resolved a few bugs in syntax.

+### D7R1
+More or less completed the simple graphical L-System generator.
+Faithfully renders a classic l-system example (included rule as a comment).
+Started looking at the next project in the challenge.

+### D8R1